 Similarly, humans are given five senses to protect, express, and take care of themselves.
 On the other hand, animals cannot express themselves, and their only survival option is human attention.

 Why is it that humans are becoming so careless about other alive beings on the planet?

 It would be best never to forget that humans need animals to survive.

 It is a dire need and a duty of national governments, local communities, individuals, and all of us to contribute to eliminating and reducing air pollution.

 Plants and animals, the planet’s secondary living beings, are essential to human life.
 They are often overlooked and are constantly most affected.

-It is a time to switch to other cleaner energy sources.
+It is time to switch to other cleaner energy sources.
 Populations are increasing, and more industries are needed.
 Similarly, with more demand comes more products – ultimately more air pollution.

 The effects of air pollution on the environment are increasing rapidly.
 Moreover, without requisite advances in pollution prevention, humans will suffer greatly and be wiped out altogether.